 The daily margin statement should be issued on the Trade day (T-Day).

 Below is an example of how a daily margin statement looks -

 Note - NSE through the circular no. INSP38154 prescribed a new margin statement format.
 We issue the daily margin statements in the new prescribed format.
 However, the statements downloaded from https://console.zerodha.com/reports/downloads will show the margin statements in the old format, for dates before 9th July 2018.
 Click here if you want to know how to interpret the old margin statement.

 To understand the daily margin statement, let us first look at its contents.
 Every broker must compulsorily disclose the following details in the margin statement -

 - Additional Margin required by member as per RMS

 - Margin Status (balance with member/due from client)

-Funds - Shows the closing balance in the respective segment minus T day credit & debit in the F&O and CDS segment and T day and T-1 day credit in NSE EQ and BSE EQ segment.
+Funds - Shows the closing balance after reversing the effect of T-day credit & debit in the F&O and CDS segments.
+Similarly, closing balance in NSE EQ and BSE EQ segments is shown after reversing the effect of T-day and T-1 day credit & debit.

 NSE EQ: Closing balance after reversing the effect of T day and T-1 day credit without margin